Mints97/alcolang/README.md

 And now we get to the most important idea: a pattern match only happens if there is an unbound value in the pattern.
 The pattern itself binding the value doesn't count (e.g. in the pattern A = B, A is not considered to be bound).
 Essentially, we only pattern-match while we have unknowns to find, "wires" to connect.

-Note: the elements of any pattern, including a binding, constitute a single scope; so in A (A = x) and in A = (A = x), if the former is matched by A *, and the latter by A = *, x will get propagated to A either way.
+Note: the elements of any pattern, including a binding, constitute a single scope; so in A (A = x) and in A = (A = x), if the former is matched by A \*, and the latter by A = \*, x will get propagated to A either way.
 This also implies that, when we are matching a binding A = ? to some pattern, that binding is not considered to exist inside the pattern.

+An important idea is that pattern matching is repeated for patterns created inside a pattern instance, until all values have been propagated, and there is no un-bound alco anywhere inside the pattern instance.

 ## Standard Library: